Trefethen BMI Formula Calculator

 Limitations of BMI — Both Old and New

-The Trefethen formula corrects the height bias, but both formulas share the fundamental limitation of all BMI calculations: they measure weight relative to height, not actual body fat.
+The Trefethen formula changes how height affects the result, but both formulas share the fundamental limitation of all BMI calculations: they measure weight relative to height, not actual body fat.
 Neither formula accounts for age, sex, ethnicity, or muscle mass.

 Athletes and muscular individuals